biosustain/dsp_nextflow_training/course_contents/Tutorial.md

 Let's add some more flexibility by using an input variable, so that we can easily change the greeting message.

-This requires us to make few changes:
+This requires us to make four changes:

+### 1. Adding input definition to the process block:

-1. Tell the process about expected variable inputs using the input block
+Tell the process about expected variable inputs using the input block
-2. Edit the process to use the input value (in the process block)
-3. Create a channel to pass input to the process (more on that in a minute)
-4. Add the channel as input to the process call (in the workflow block)

-### 1. Input definition to the process block:

-Adding an input definition.

 > The `val` qualifier accepts any data type.
 It can be accessed in the process script by using the specified input name.